DevExpress-Examples/maui-authenticate/README.md

     </sites>
     ```

-3. Right-click the MAUI project, choose `Set as Startup Project` and select your emulator.
+3. Right-click the MAUI project, choose `Set as Startup Project`, and select your emulator.
 Note that physical devices that are attached over USB do not allow you to access your machine's localhost.
-4. Right-click the `WebAPI` project and select `Debug > Start new instance` to run the `WebAPI` project.
+4. Right-click the `WebAPI` project and select `Debug > Start new instance`.
-5. Right-click the `MAUI` project and select `Debug > Start new instance` to run the `MAUI` project.
+5. Right-click the `MAUI` project and select `Debug > Start new instance`.

 ## Implementation Details

 ### Service and Communication

-* The WebAPI service uses json web tokens (JWT) to authorize users.
+* DevExpress Web API Service uses JSON Web Tokens (JWT) to authorize users.
 Call `WebAPI`'s **Authenticate** endpoint and pass a username and password to the endpoint from the .NET MAUI application.
-In the example, this logic is implemented in the `WebAPIService.RequestTokenAsync` method:
+In this example, token generation logic is implemented in the `WebAPIService.RequestTokenAsync` method:

     ```csharp
       private async Task<HttpResponseMessage> RequestTokenAsync(string userName, string password) {